Penalizing complexity priors for Bayesian inference of circular models: Application

 \section{Application}

-In this section, we present a real-data case study to show the practical performance of the discussed priors, and the code can be found in \url{https://github.com/XiangYEstats/circular_PCpriors_stan}.
-The data used in this study are the wind data (\autoref{fig:wind_data_point}) stored in "circular" package in R, recorded by a meteorological station in a place named "Col de la Roa" in the Italian Alps.
+In this section, we present a real-data case study to show the practical performance of the discussed priors.
+The data used in this study are the \texttt{wind} data (\autoref{fig:wind_data_point}) stored in "circular" package \citep{lund2017package} in R, recorded by a meteorological station in a place named "Col de la Roa" in the Italian Alps.
 The dataset contains 310 measures of daily wind direction from January 29th, 2001 to March 31st, 2001 covering the data span from 3 a.m. to 4 a.m. of the day.
-As a circular analogue of normal distribution, von Mises distribution is employed for our model, and the Bayesian model is the same as expressed in \autoref{eq:vm_posterior}.
-For comparison, the Stan MCMC model for \autoref{eq:vm_posterior} with $\pi\left(\kappa\right)$ being PC prior, $\operatorname{Gamma}\left(1,b\right)$ prior (exponential prior), $h_{2}$ prior and $h_{3}$ prior for $\kappa$ are constructed.
+As a circular analogue of normal distribution, von Mises distribution is employed for our model, and the Bayesian model is the same as expressed in \autoref{sec:comparison_and_investigation_of_common_priors.simulation_study}.
+For comparison, the Stan model with $p\left(\kappa\right)$ being PC prior, $\operatorname{Gamma}\left(1,b\right)$ prior (exponential prior), $h_{2}$ prior and $h_{3}$ prior for $\kappa$ are constructed.

 We choose $b=0.1, 1, 2, 5, 10$ for the $\operatorname{Gamma}\left(1,b\right)$ prior.
 From \autoref{fig:wind_data_point}, we can observe that this dataset is not highly concentrated.
 Therefore, for the PC prior, the circular uniform base model would be a more natural choice compared with the point mass base model.
-However, the purpose of comparison and illustration, models with PC prior with both base models are constructed.
-We choose the scaling parameter $\lambda$ following the procedure discussed in \Cref{sec:a_principled_framework_for_prior_selection.strategies_for_setting_scaling_parameter} with $U=\pi, \frac{\pi}{2}, \frac{\pi}{4}, \frac{\pi}{8}, \frac{\pi}{16}$, indicating different radians around $x=0$.
-The $\alpha$ value is computed by finding ratio between the number of data lying in the chosen radian $U$ and 310 (total amount of data).
-An example code is given below as an illustration:
+However, for the purpose of comparison and illustration, models with PC prior with both base models are constructed.
+We choose the scaling parameter $\lambda$ following the procedure discussed in \Cref{sec:a_principled_framework_for_prior_selection.model_complexity_check} with $U=\pi, \frac{\pi}{2}, \frac{\pi}{4}, \frac{\pi}{8}, \frac{\pi}{16}$, indicating different radians around $x=0$.
+The $\alpha$ value is chosen to be 0.2, 0.35, 0.5, 0.65, 0.8 respectively.